Farama-Foundation/Minari/docs/index.md

 A dataset API for Offline Reinforcement Learning.
 ```

-**Minari is a Python API that hosts a collection of popular Offline Reinforcement Learning datasets.** The environments from which these datasets are generated are standardized to follow the [Gymnasium API](https://gymnasium.farama.org/).
-The datasets are publicly available in a [Farama GCP bucket](https://console.cloud.google.com/storage/browser/minari-datasets;tab=objects?forceOnBucketsSortingFiltering=false&amp;project=mcmes-345620&amp;prefix=&amp;forceOnObjectsSortingFiltering=false) and can be downloaded through the Minari CLI as shown below.
-Minari also provides dataset handling features such as episode sampling, filtering trajectories with statiscal metrics or metadata, as well as data collection and dataset generation utilities.
+**Minari is a Python API that hosts a collection of popular Offline Reinforcement Learning datasets.** The environments from which these datasets are generated follow the [Gymnasium API](https://gymnasium.farama.org/).
+The datasets are publicly available in a [Farama GCP bucket](https://console.cloud.google.com/storage/browser/minari-datasets;tab=objects?forceOnBucketsSortingFiltering=false&amp;project=mcmes-345620&amp;prefix=&amp;forceOnObjectsSortingFiltering=false) and can be downloaded through the Minari CLI.
+Minari also provides dataset handling features such as episode sampling, filtering trajectories, as well as dataset generation utilities.

 ```{eval-rst}